bpiyush/CLIP-grounding/README.md

 # CLIP-grounding
-Evaluating interpretability of CLIP in terms of grounding.
+Quantitative evaluation of CLIP's interpretability in terms of cross-modal grounding.

 ## Setup